 Liberty Mutual vs. Progressive: Which Has Better Customer Service?

 MoneyGeek measures customer experience based on customer satisfaction scores from J.D.
 Power and customer complaint records from the National Association of Insurance Commissioners (NAIC).
-The best insurance companies have high customer satisfaction ratings and few complaints relative to their peers.
+The best insurance companies for auto have high customer satisfaction ratings and few complaints relative to their peers.
 Progressive has a higher score when it comes to fewer customer complaints, and the two companies are tied when it comes to overall customer satisfaction.
 Overall, Progressive has slightly better scores for customer service than Liberty Mutual.